CLEW Guide – Snap elections add new uncertainties to Germany's 2030 climate targets

 - Sustainable finance – In contrast to its reputation as an energy transition pioneer, Germany has been a latecomer in tapping into the potential of compelling banks, insurance companies, fund managers and other financial actors to curtail CO2-intensive projects and fund cleaner alternatives.
 The German government coalition under chancellor Scholz has vowed to quickly expand the country's role in the transition to green and sustainable investment practices and fully integrate the financial sector in its climate policies.

 - Adaptation – The latest climate change monitoring report urged Germany to step up its efforts to adapt to the already unavoidable effects of climate change.
-The country faces a multitude of negative impacts, including prolonged droughts, severe water loss, and increasing temperatures.
+The country faces a multitude of negative impacts, including prolonged droughts, severe water loss, floods, and increasing temperatures.
 The government has passed a law making it legally binding to draw up climate risk assessments and implement adaptation measures.
-It has now presented a draft of the accompanying Climate Adaptation Strategy which, for the first time, sets measurable targets to increase preparedness.
-In addition, the government has presented a water strategy and a natural climate action strategy.
+It presented a draft of the accompanying Climate Adaptation Strategy which, for the first time, was meant to set measurable targets to increase preparedness.
+But the adaptation strategy is one of the policy proposals now on hold following the coalition collapse.
+In addition, the government presented a water strategy and a natural climate action strategy.

-- Carbon removal – A long-term strategy for negative emissions is set to introduce a 2060 target for net-negative greenhouse gas emissions and intermediate targets for technical carbon sinks.
-The strategy, of which the government released a first outline, will look at different methods to capture, remove, store and use carbon dioxide and consider economic incentives to help ramp up the corresponding industrial infrastructure.
-It also states that natural sinks (such as forests) capturing carbon will not be enough to balance out the remaining greenhouse gas emissions beyond 2045.
-Technological means (such as direct air capture, DAC) are therefore necessary to reach climate neutrality.
+- Carbon removal – Another key project on hold is the government’s long-term strategy for negative emissions, which was meant to introduce a 2060 target for net-negative greenhouse gas emissions and intermediate targets for technical carbon sinks.
+The strategy, of which the government released a first outline, was meant to look at different methods to capture, remove, store and use carbon dioxide and consider economic incentives to help ramp up the corresponding industrial infrastructure.

 - Climate protests – Following the large success of youth protests led by the Fridays for Future movement since 2018, which helped convince large parts of society that ambitious action is needed, more drastic forms of protests such as activists gluing themselves to streets or throwing paint at art works and landmarks such as the Brandenburg Gate provoked mainly negative reactions.
 Faced with dwindling numbers of participants, Fridays for Future has begun teaming up with other interest groups in society and launched a protest for better public transport funding together with labour union Verdi, which represents workers in the sector.